boicenathan/stocks_analysis/README.md

 I use the basic free API plan which limits to 500 requests per month and 5 requests per second.
 There is a function in the program that calculates the time between requests and will pause if it goes too fast.
 You can also update `line 15` to the price range of the stocks you would like to analyze.

+The `historical.py` script will take the outputs from the regular pulls and check if the last closing price has met the target price and if so, when.